Retirement living comes to Stourport

 The £10.5m project in Stourport-on-Severn will feature a range of one and two bedroom apartments for independent living as well as offering residents the option of specialist support and care tailored to their needs.
 There are options for rent or purchase.
 Landscaped gardens will complement the site and customers will also be able to enjoy a gym, hair and beauty salon, café, lounge and an activities room hosting regular community events.

-A show home will open in January 2017 and as progress on the development moves forward, the various on-site facilities will create a number of job opportunities for local businesses.
+A show home will open in Spring 2017 and as progress on the development moves forward, the various on-site facilities will create a number of job opportunities for local businesses.

 Bromford’s director of development Penny Downing said: